Bowriverstudio/headless-wordpress-authentication-faustjs/README.md

 - There is no user registered with that email address.
 Error Feedback not shown.
 - Success Feedback is not shown.

-## Profile Page

-- When the profile is updated - the data is reflected in the server but not the client.
-This is happening for the header as well.